Now DISCOUNTED FOR A LIMITED TIME from $97 to $9.99!

 What is covered in the course

-This course shows you where you can get interval data from, how to manipulate it into a useful format, how to match it to how your site is actually used, and how to identify and quantify energy savings opportunities, just like the ones you saw in the earlier examples.
+This course shows you where you can get interval data from, how to manipulate it into a useful format (yes, even with NEM12 formatted data), how to match it to how your site is actually used, and how to identify and quantify energy savings opportunities, just like the ones you saw in the earlier examples.
 It builds on my experience in analyzing interval data for hundreds of buildings.
 I actually wish that had this training available back when I started, because it would have saved countless hours of trying to figure it how to work with awkward data files.

 The training covers the four main types of formats in which interval data is usually provided.
 Its focus is not on teaching you about interval data, but giving you the three key skills to do something with interval data.
 It is set out in such a way that only once you’ve mastered the first skill can you move onto the second skill, similarly only once you’ve mastered the second skill can you move onto the third skill, and then you are also tested on your knowledge of the third skill to ensure that you’ve really got it.
 This course isn’t just a webinar and quick demonstration, rather it systematically shows you what to do, and makes sure you know how to do it.
 And once you have completed the course and have the spreadsheet skills to work with interval data, you’ll have none of the constraints of a third party spreadsheet or online portal when it comes to analyzing your data.